zbycz/osmapp/README.md

 # OsmAPP – beta

-Lets create an universal OSM app for broad public.
+Lets create an universal OSM web app for broad public.
 It should be as easy to use as Google Maps and offer editing capabilites like Maps.me or Osmand.
+See also [SotM 2021 talk](https://github.com/zbycz/osmapp-talk).

 - master branch: https://osmapp.org
 - examples: [Empire State Building](https://osmapp.org/way/34633854#17.00/40.7483/-73.9864), [Prague Castle](https://osmapp.org/relation/3312247#17.00/50.0900/14.4000) or click just anything